PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 bash: /usr/bin/vi: No such file or directory
 ```

 The error message is telling us that vi is not installed in the container!
 Recall that we used the `node:slim` variant which is an optimized image.
-This doesn't include editors or other packages not required for running `node.js` processes.
+This doesn't include editors or other packages not required for running Node processes.
 We can fix this on the fly! run:

 ```sh
 root@report-1073913328-h8st5:/home/node/service# apt-get update